 What Sets Medical Malpractice Apart?

 Medical malpractice is a specialized form of negligence.
-It requires the existence of a doctor-patient relationship, and establishing a professional obligation to provide care.
+It requires the existence of a doctor-patient relationship and establishing a professional obligation to provide care.
 This standard of care is based on what a similarly trained and qualified healthcare professional would have done under similar circumstances to avoid harm to the patient.

 For instance, medical negligence could involve a doctor who performs surgery without verifying the correct site, despite having clear documentation.
 Similarly, withholding critical information about treatment risks to rush a procedure demonstrates a disregard for a patient’s right to informed consent.
 These actions indicate not only a failure to uphold medical standards but may also reflect a breach of ethical responsibilities.